 (3) Within 45 days following completion of the application process and all applicable training and examination requirements, the Executive Officer shall act to withhold accreditation or issue an Executive Order to grant accreditation for the verification body, lead verifier, sector specific verifier, offset project specific verifier or verifier.

-(4) The Executive Order for accreditation is valid for a period of three years, whereupon the applicant may re-apply for accreditation as a verifier, lead verifier, sector specific verifier, offset project specific verifier, or verification body if the applicant has not been subject to ARB enforcement action under this article.
-All ARB approved general, sector specific, or offset project specific verification training and examination requirements applicable at the time of re-application must be met for accreditation to be renewed by the Executive Officer.
+(4) The Executive Order for initial accreditation is valid for a period of three years, whereupon the applicant may re-apply for accreditation as a verifier, lead verifier, sector specific verifier, offset project specific verifier, or verification body if the applicant has not been subject to CARB enforcement action under this article.
+All CARB approved general, sector specific, or offset project specific verification training and examination requirements applicable at the time of re-application must be met for accreditation to be renewed by the Executive Officer.
 In addition, the performance review requirement set forth in section 95132(c)(2) must be met for accreditation to be renewed by the Executive Officer.
+Renewal of accreditation can be granted for a period up to six years, at the discretion of the Executive Officer.

 (5) All verification body requirements in section 95132(b)(1) must be met for the Executive Officer to renew the verification body accreditation.

-(6) Within 20 days of being notified of any nonconformance in another voluntary or mandatory GHG program, an ARB accredited verification body, lead verifier, sector specific verifier, offset project specific verifier, or verifier shall provide written notice to the Executive Officer of the corrective action.
+(6) Within 20 days of being notified of any nonconformance in another voluntary or mandatory GHG program, a CARB accredited verification body, lead verifier, sector specific verifier, offset project specific verifier, or verifier shall provide written notice to the Executive Officer of the corrective action.
 That notification shall include reasons for the corrective action and the type of corrective action.
 The verification body or verifier must provide additional information to the Executive Officer upon request.

 (e) Subcontracting.
 The following requirements shall apply to any verification body that elects to subcontract a portion of verification services.

-(1) All subcontractors must be accredited by ARB to perform the verification services for which the subcontractor has been engaged by the verification body.
+(1) All subcontractors must be accredited by CARB to perform the verification services for which the subcontractor has been engaged by the verification body.

 (2) The verification body must assume full responsibility for verification services performed by subcontractor verifiers.